 We do not manufacture finished silicon wafers.
-Currently all our silicon wafers are manufactured by Seiko Epson in Japan; the UMC Group, a group of affiliated companies in Taiwan; and AMD in the United States.
-If Seiko Epson, through its U.S. affiliate Epson Electronics America, the UMC Group or AMD significantly interrupts or reduces our wafer supply, our operating results would be adversely affected.
+Currently all our silicon wafers are manufactured by Seiko Epson in Japan; AMD in the United States; and the UMC Group, a group of affiliated companies in Taiwan.
+If Seiko Epson, through its U.S. affiliate Epson Electronics America, AMD or the UMC Group significantly interrupts or reduces our wafer supply, our operating results would be adversely affected.

 In the past, we have experienced delays in obtaining wafers and in securing supply commitments from our foundries.
 At present, we anticipate that our supply commitments are adequate.
 However, these existing supply commitments may not be sufficient for us to satisfy customer demand in future periods.
-Additionally, during times of capacity shortage, notwithstanding our supply commitments, we may still have difficulty obtaining wafer deliveries consistent with the supply commitments.
+Additionally, notwithstanding our supply commitments, we may still have difficulty obtaining wafer deliveries consistent with the supply commitments.
 We negotiate wafer prices and supply commitments on at least an annual basis.
-If Seiko Epson, Epson Electronics America, the UMC Group or AMD reduces our supply commitment or increases our wafer prices, and we cannot find alternative sources of wafer supply, our operating results would be adversely affected.
+If Seiko Epson, Epson Electronics America, AMD or the UMC Group reduces our supply commitment or increases our wafer prices, and we cannot find alternative sources of wafer supply, our operating results could be adversely affected.

 Many other factors that could disrupt our wafer supply are beyond our control.
 Since worldwide manufacturing capacity for silicon wafers is limited and inelastic, we could be adversely affected by significant industry wide increases in overall wafer demand or interruptions in wafer supply.
-Additionally, a disruption of Seiko Epson's, the UMC Group's or AMD's foundry operations as a result of a fire, earthquake or other natural disaster would disrupt our wafer supply and would have an adverse effect on our operating results.
+Additionally, although the recent earthquake in Taiwan has not had a material adverse effect on our operating results, a disruption of Seiko Epson's, AMD's or the UMC Group's foundry operations as a result of a fire, earthquake or other natural disaster could disrupt our wafer supply and could have an adverse effect on our operating results.